-When the failure status of a resource is detected, the FailureManager is called, executing a number of actions according to the procedure given below (Fig. 3):
+When the failure status of a resource is detected, the FailureManager is called, executing a number of actions according to the procedure given below (Fig. 4):

-- 1. Stop immediately the transitions of executing OH, i.e. the circulation of products\on\pallets in the cell; production continues at the remaining valid resources (robots). - 2.
-Update the resource holons with the new states of all robots - 3.
+- 1. Stop immediately the transitions of executing OH, i.e. the circulation of products_on_pallets in the cell; production continues at the remaining valid resources (robots). - 2.
+Update the resource holons with the new states of all robots. - 3.
 Read Order Holons currently in execution in the cell. - 4.
-Evaluate all products if they can still be finished, by checking the status of each planned OH: - if the OH was in the failing robot station, mark it as failed and evacuate its product on pallet; - if the OH is in the system, but cannot be completed anymore because the failed resource was critical for
+Evaluate all products if they can still be finished, by checking the status of each planned OH: - if the OH was in the failing robot station, mark it as failed and evacuate its product_on_pallet; - if the OH is in the system, but cannot be completed anymore because the failed resource was critical for this product, mark it as failed and evacuate its product_on_pallet; - if the OH is not yet in the system, but cannot be completed due to the failure of the resource which is critical for that product, mark it as failed (n_e .is the total number of such OH). - 5.
+For the remaining $n'{wip} = n{wip} n{fail}$ schedulable OH in the system, locate their products_on_pallets and initialize the transport simulation associated to the current operational configuration of the system.

-- this product, mark it as failed and evacuate its product on pallet; - if the OH is not yet in the system, but cannot be completed due to the failure of the resource which is critical for that product, mark it as failed (ne is the total number of such OH). - 5.
-For the remaining $n{wip}' = n{wip} n{fail}$ schedulable OH in the system, locate their products\on\pallets and initialize the transport simulation associated to the current operational configuration of the system.
-Authorise the $n{wip}'$ OH to launch Contract Net Protocolbased negotiations (HBM) with the remaining available Resource Holons for re-scheduling of their associated operations. $n{wip}$ are the OH currently introduced in the system (in the present implementation, $n{wip} \le 5$ ), and $n{fail}$ is the total number of OH currently in the system, which cannot be finished because they need the failed resource at some moment of the execution (Hsieh, 2008). - 6.
-Run the Global Production Scheduling algorithm for the $N n{fin} n{wip} n_e$ OH not yet introduced in the
+Authorise the n{wip} OH to launch Contract Net Protocolbased negotiations (HBM) with the remaining available Resource Holons for re-scheduling of their associated operations. n{wip} are the OH currently introduced in the system (in the present implementation, $n{wip} \le 5$), and n{fail} is the total number of OH currently in the system, which cannot be finished because they need the failed resource at some moment during their execution

-- system, where a number of N OH was scheduled in total and $n{fin}$ OH were finished. - 7.
+- 6. Run the Global Production Scheduling algorithm for the $N n{fin} n{wip} n_e$ OH not yet introduced in the system, where a number of N OH was scheduled in total and n{fin} OH were finished. - 7.
 Delete the orders stored on the system and transfer the updated orders to the system - 8.
-Resume product\on\pallet transfer within the transport system (allow OH transitions in the system).
+Resume product_on_pallet transfer within the transport system (allow OH transitions in the system).

-It might happen that a failed robot gets fixed before the current manufacturing cycle is finished.
+It might happen that a failed robot is repaired before the current manufacturing cycle is finished.
 In this recovery case, the cell regained the ability to run at full capacity but the lined up orders do not make use of this fact, as they are managed by the system in a degraded mode.

-The procedure of rescheduling back the Order Holons is virtually identical to the one used in case of failure; the main difference is that none of the products\on\pallets being currently processed need to be evacuated since there is no reason to assume they could not be completed.
+The procedure of rescheduling back the Order Holons is virtually identical to the one used in case of failure; the main deference is that none of the products_on_pallets being currently processed need to be evacuated since there is no reason to assume they could not be completed.
 Any orders that were marked as failed due to temporary resource unavailability are now untagged and included in the APO list for scheduling at the horizon of the rest of batch, as they may be manufactured again due to resource recovery (Lastra and Delamerm, 2006).